 No WF's will be given.
 Students dropping after the WD period will receive a WP.
 The grade of I is given very rarely and never just to temporarily improve your GPA.
 No extra credit.

 These quizzes will be graded on a four-point scale: one point for your name, four points for the correct answer, and two or three for a partially correct answer.
 If you are late, you will get a one.
-If you cheat or use a computer or cell-phone during class, you may get a negative score.
+If you cheat, you may get a zero or negative score.

 Quizzes will usually be returned the next class meeting.
 Those that are not picked up will be tossed out a week later.

 |The homework, quizzes and classroom examples indicate the type of problems that will be on the tests, though some (probably the final) may be changed to a multiple-choice format.
 No make-up tests.
 If you miss a test, you will be given the average of the following tests and final.
 The final will be a comprehensive.
 Review for the final by studying the hour tests, homework and quizzes.
 (Check also to see if there is a practice final online).
 You may not leave the room during any test.|